MichaNice/Spy/README.md

 spy.upload('my-site-name')
 ```

-Then behavior data will be uploaded and save to cloud storage automatically.
+Then behavior data will be uploaded and save automatically (in Firebase).
 When you want to see the result:

 ```javascript